Information Technology (MS), Concentration in Applied Information Technology (PSM) – ONLINE – STEM Designated Degree Program

 - Students holding degrees from non-US institutions must request a course-by-course transcript evaluation from a member of the National Association of Credential Evaluation Services or by Educated Choices.
 TOEFL or IELTS is required for applicants to any program who earned their degree in a country where English is not the official language.
 Please check our International Applicants page for more information and for our current TOEFL/IELTS Waiver Policy.

 For the MS in Information Technology with a concentration in Applied Information Technology, students must complete 33 credit hours.
 Courses are offered sequentially during the fall, spring, and summer.
-For additional information, please visit the University Catalog listing for this program.
+For additional information, please visit the Information Technology program listing in the University Catalog

 If you have any general questions regarding the application process and requirements, please email or call us: